bret-m-harv/sr-analytics-engineer-assignment/README.md

 It contains two parts:

 1. **Code Review:** Provide a code review of 3 SQL queries in the `/analyses` directory.
-2. **Data Modeling:** Design a collection of data models on top of the staging table to support a wide range of analytical use cases.
+2. **Data Modeling:** Design a collection of data models on top of the staging table to support a set of analytical use cases.

 Your submission should include:
 - Your Forked GitHub repo with executable SQL code for Parts 1 & 2, designed to run against the provided DuckDB database.